niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Game Analysis.md

 ## About the game:

 ## Existing features:

 1. Monkey can walk and jump forward.
-2. If monkey touches dustbin, then game is over.
+2. If monkey touches dustbin or cactus, then game is over.
 3. Monkey can collect banana and each banana is a score point.
 4. Score board is available on top right.
 5. There is only one level.

+## Existing bugs:

+1. Not a smooth finish of the game.

 ## New features planned to be implemented: